 If students can’t be placed into college-level English or Mathematics using high school record, SAT scores, or previous college courses, then it’s likely placement testing will be required.
 Placement testing information can be found here.

-6. Connect with Your Navigator
+6. Connect with your Academic Advisor

 7. Register for Classes